Opened in 1973, the theatre was named for Sam Minskoff and Sons, one of New York’s distinguished real estate families.

 Treasurer: Nick Loiacono

 The Minskoff Theatre, perched on the third floor of One Astor Place, opened on March 13, 1973, with an elaborate revival of the 1919 musical Irene with Debbie Reynolds and Patsy Kelly.
-The theatre, with a spectacular view of The Great White Way, derives its name from Sam Minskoff and Sons, builders and owners of the high-rise, which houses and runs it with James M. Nederlander.
+The theatre, with a spectacular view of The Great White Way, derives its name from Sam Minskoff and Sons, builders and owners of the high-rise, which houses and runs it with the Nederlander Organization.

 The theatre features an arcade that runs from 44th to 45th Streets.
 Inside the spacious lobby dual escalators take playgoers to the third level of the Grand Foyer where there are coat-checking concessions and bars.
 Additional escalators rise to the fourth or orchestra level.
 The stage has an innovation: All the flies are on the upstage wall instead of on the side wall.